 It may sound materialistic and petty, but for a small, new church start that meets in a smelly school cafeteria, we need all the help we can get with first impressions!

-Some other things to remember: The visitor bags (or whatever follow-up gifts you may use) are only as good as the delivery team and the spirit in which they are presented.
+Some other things to remember: The gift bags for church guests (or whatever follow-up gifts you may use) are only as good as the delivery team and the spirit in which they are presented.
 Delivery teams must be discreet and polite, should call ahead if possible to avoid catching people off-guard at their homes, and (if at all possible) should be faces that the visitor will actually remember from their visit.
 Ideally, we try to have the friend who invited the guest make the drop-off, and our second choice is always someone who actually connected with that person during fellowship time.
 (Side note: The pastors, paid staff and other highly visible personnel should not make the delivery.
 It’s nothing personal, but people unfamiliar with church are often irrationally threatened, and the disarming touch you intend will be swiftly replaced by acute discomfort.)

 Also, we always include a list of contents that metaphorically references all the components, as a way of conveying our heart toward the visitor.
 It’s cheesy, but it is a way to reiterate the thought behind the contents.
 We also include a letter on our stationary from the senior pastor, which he signs and makes personal notes referring to any contact he may have had with the visitors during their visit.